tamhpn/p0/README.md

 `mvn exec:java -Dexec.mainClass="FileMan"`

-will print the files and folders in the given directory to Standard Output.
-If no directory is given, the home directory is used ($HOME).
+will print the files and folders in the home directory ($HOME) to Standard Output.

-A command line argument can be given using:

-`mvn exec:java -Dexec.mainClass="FileMan" -Dexec.args="arg0"`

 The program will then wait for user input:
 - `.` will toggle hidden folder view